 - 1 fluid ounce (U.S.) = 29.5735 milliliters

-Other common metric to Imperial equivalents you'll need to know when visiting Canada include converting grams and kilograms to ounces and pounds for weight, Celsius to Fahrenheit for temperature, kilometers per hour to miles per hour for speed, and meters and kilometers to yards and miles for distance.
+Other common metrics to Imperial equivalents you'll need to know when visiting Canada include converting grams and kilograms to ounces and pounds for weight, Celsius to Fahrenheit for temperature, kilometers per hour to miles per hour for speed, and meters and kilometers to yards and miles for distance.

 Common Volumes in Canada

-Before you set out for your trip to Canada, you should familiarize yourself with these common items you might find that will be measured in fluid milliliters and liters instead of ounces and gallons.
+Before you set out for your trip to Canada, you should familiarize yourself with these everyday items you might find that will be measured in fluid milliliters and liters instead of ounces and gallons.
 From carry-on allowances for your flight to filling up your gas tank in your rental car, these will help you understand Canadian measurements: